Flag of Thailand: History

-Timeline
+Historical national flags

 Maritime flags

 The naval ensign of the Royal Thai Navy (RTN) is the national flag with a red circle in the middle that reaches as far as the red stripes at the top and bottom.
 In the circle stands a white elephant, in full caparison, facing the hoist.
 The kingdom's naval jack is the national flag defaced with the emblem of the Royal Thai Navy in the middle.
 The regimental colours of the RTN is as same as this flag; both ensigns were adopted in 1917.